 - Following a head bump, the individual should be observed for 24 to 48 hours to see if any symptoms develop that could indicate something more serious.

 The American Academy of Pediatrics does recommend you seek medical care for anything more than a light bump to your child's head.
-If your kiddo has no symptoms or symptoms are minor, such as a mild headache, visit your nearby Indigo Urgent Care.
+If your kiddo has no symptoms or symptoms are minor, such as a mild headache, visit your nearby Indigo Health.

 How do you know if a goose egg bump on the head is serious?

 Most times, a goose egg on the head is nothing to worry about.
 But if a bump to the head is more than minor, it may cause a concussion or traumatic brain injury.

 You should head to the nearest ER when:

 - A head blow or knock to the head causes unconsciousness, confusion, or disorientation.

 - There are any signs of: